From pimped-up toasties and pies to fields of dahlias and forest therapy, here's the lowdown on what's new in Ballarat this autumn...

 New creative offerings

-• While the Art Gallery of Ballarat is closed for interior upgrades, peruse the works of local and emerging artists at the gallery's pop-up Backspace Gallery.
-Check it out from Saturday 15 March at 43 Mair St.
+While the Art Gallery of Ballarat is closed for building upgrades, peruse the works of local and emerging artists at the attraction's new off-site gallery space.
+Opening on 15 March, Backspace Gallery is located at 43 Mair St. Its first exhibition – Next Gen 2025 – is a showcase of some very impressive VCE artworks and is on show until 11 May.

 Moonambel's Grape Farm Cottage